keu/docs/guides/testing-airflow.md

 ### Test runners

 There are multiple test runners available for Python, including `unittest`, `pytest`, and `nose2`.
 Airflow doesn't require a specific test runner.
 This guide uses `pytest`.
-The test runner that you use is determined by personal preference, experience, and the requirements of your organization.

 ## DAG validation testing